-A variety of comic book writers and artists from across the country have been invited to the 2013 Vegas Valley Comic Book Festival to meet and greet fans.
-We’ll be announcing more names soon, here are those confirmed to appear thus far!*
+A plethora of comic book writers and artists, plus musicians, authors, filmmakers, publishers and editors from across the country have been invited to the 2016 Vegas Valley Comic Book Festival to meet and greet fans.
+Here are those confirmed to appear thus far!*

 Spencer Brinkerhoff III